 Notes.
 Among past 30 day alcohol users, the percentage who reported drinking alcohol one or more times to increase the effect of some of other drug or drugs during the past 30 days.
 The n-size displayed is the same for all people given that type of mist inhaled is asked as one question.
-Not reporting due to the participation number is less than 10.

 Notes.
-"Percentage who reported "Yes" to the question "The last time a doctor prescribed a pain medication for you, did you use any of the pain medication more frequently or in higher doses than directed by a doctor?"
-"Percentage who reported "Yes" to the question "The last time a doctor prescribed a pain medication for you, did anyone ask you about borrowing or buying some of your medication?"
-"The n-size displayed is the largest n-size across these questions.
+Percentage who reported "Yes" to the question "The last time a doctor prescribed a pain medication for you, did you use any of the pain medication more frequently or in higher doses than directed by a doctor?" ^Percentage who reported "Yes" to the question "The last time a doctor prescribed a pain medication for you, did anyone ask you about borrowing or buying some of your medication?"
+The n-size displayed is the largest n-size across these questions.
 Because each question is asked individually, the n-size may vary.
-Not reporting due to the participation number is less than 10.